SMDC celebrates change of responsibility

 |0

-This work, SMDC celebrates change of responsibility, by Ronald Bailey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SMDC celebrates change of responsibility, by Jason Cutshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.